Waldorf for the 21st Century

 “Must teachers be clairvoyant in order to be certain that they are teaching in the proper way?
 We may, indeed, need only the ‘clairvoyant’ faculties that we are already using without being aware that we possess them.” — Eugene Schwartz, WALDORF EDUCATION: Schools for the Twenty-First Century (Xlibris Corporation, 2000), p.
 17.

-Understand that no matter how appealing Schwartz’s message may seem, it is an invitation into occultism.
+Understand that no matter how appealing Schwartz’s writings may seem, they are an invitation into occultism.
 Clairvoyance is the key requirement and goal of Anthroposophy: Rudolf Steiner claimed to possess it, and he laid out steps his followers should take to develop similar abilities — that is, he laid out a path toward occult initiation.
 See, e.g., Steiner's book HOW TO KNOW HIGHER WORLDS (Anthroposophic Press, 1994).
 The distressing part of all this is that clairvoyance and the "findings" of clairvoyance are delusions, delusions that Schwartz embraces.
 [See "Clairvoyance".
-The newly claimed "evidence" concerning ESP may or may not have a bearing.
+Newly claimed "evidence" concerning ESP may or may not have a bearing.
 See "ESP".]

 [Anthroposophic Press, 1999.]

 “Millennial Child” is both the title of a book Schwartz wrote and an organization devoted to the Waldorf movement.
 “Become a Member of MillennialChild.com.
 Receive a free download of a CD of your choice, and 20% discounts on CDs and Webinars.
 Join by the month or by the year, and you will help support our efforts to offer free teaching resources and information about Waldorf education worldwide.” [http://millennialchild.com/index.html]